Khawaja Saad Rafique: Early life and education

+Rafique was born on 4 November 1962 in Lahore, Punjab, Pakistan to Khawaja Muhammad Rafique and Begum Farhat Rafique.
+His family belongs to the Punjabi Kashmiri community.

+His father, who was President of the right-wing Pakistan Ittehad Party and former leader of the Pakistan Democratic Party, was assassinated on 20 December 1972 near the Punjab Assembly in Lahore while returning from a political procession led by Air Marshal Asghar Khan to mark a "black day" against the rule of Zulfikar Ali Bhutto.

+His mother is a politician as well a qualified educationist, running the Khwaja Mohammad Rafiq Memorial School while also being active in different social welfare groups.

 Rafique enrolled at the M.A.O.
 College and made a transfer to Punjab University in 1982.
 He graduated with a BA in Political science in 1984, and later attained MA in Political science in 1986.

 Political career

-Rafique started his political career as a student leader representing Muslim Student Federation, from MAO College Lahore in early 1980s, and later on joined the PML-N.
+Khawaja Saad Rafique started his political career as a student leader representing Muslim Student Federation, from MAO College Lahore in early 1980s, and later on joined the PML-N.

-In 1997 Pakistani general elections, Rafique participated in the elections on the PML-N's ticket and was elected as the member of Provincial Assembly of the Punjab for the first time.
+In the 1997 Pakistani general elections, Rafique participated in the elections on the PML-N's ticket and was elected as the member of Provincial Assembly of the Punjab for the first time.
 He was appointed Special Assistant to Prime Minister for Youth Affairs by then Prime Minister of Pakistan Nawaz Sharif, but his tenure was terminated by General Pervez Musharraf after the latter's 1999 Pakistani coup d'état.
 He was among the PML-N leaders who confronted Musharraf in the absence of Nawaz Sharif.

-In 2002 Pakistani general elections, Rafique was elected as member of National Assembly from Constituency NA-119 for the first time.
+In the 2002 Pakistani general elections, Rafique was elected as member of National Assembly from Constituency NA-119 for the first time.
 During the period, he served as president of PML-N Punjab.

-In 2008 Pakistani general elections, Rafique was re-elected as the member of the National Assembly for the second time from Constituency NA-125.
+In the 2008 Pakistani general elections, Khawaja Saad Rafique was re-elected as the member of the National Assembly for the second time from Constituency NA-125.
 He was appointed the Minister for Culture and Minister for Youth Affairs in the Gillani ministry but he resigned after PML-N's went on to lead the Lawyer's movement to restore the judiciary.

 He was eventually arrested and imprisoned after calling for Musharraf's removal.
 He, along with party colleagues and lawyers, took to the streets calling for the resignation of Musharraf and the reinstatement of judges deposed by him.
 He was also put behind bars for partaking in violent protests for the said purpose.
 Among PML-N's leaders, Rafique was one of the activists who kept the PML-N alive during the Musharraf government.